Stimulant: Methylphenidate

-Methylphenidate is a stimulant drug that is often used in the treatment of ADHD and narcolepsy and occasionally to treat obesity in combination with diet restraints and exercise.
+Methylphenidate is a psychostimulant drug that is often used in the treatment of ADHD and narcolepsy and occasionally to treat obesity in combination with diet restraints and exercise.
 Its effects at therapeutic doses include increased focus, increased alertness, decreased appetite, decreased need for sleep and decreased impulsivity.
-Methylphenidate is not usually used recreationally, but when it is used, its effects are very similar to those of amphetamines.
+Methylphenidate is not usually used recreationally, but when it is used, its effects are similar to those of amphetamines.

-Methylphenidate acts as a norepinephrine-dopamine reuptake inhibitor (NDRI), by blocking the norepinephrine transporter (NET) and the dopamine transporter (DAT).
+Methylphenidate acts as a norepinephrine–dopamine reuptake inhibitor (NDRI), by blocking the norepinephrine transporter (NET) and the dopamine transporter (DAT).
 Methylphenidate has a higher affinity for the dopamine transporter than for the norepinephrine transporter, and so its effects are mainly due to elevated dopamine levels caused by the inhibited reuptake of dopamine, however increased norepinephrine levels also contribute to various of the effects caused by the drug.

 Methylphenidate is sold under a number of brand names including Ritalin.
 Other versions include the long lasting tablet Concerta and the long lasting transdermal patch Daytrana.